-Lab courses are, by their nature, dynamic educational environments.
+Lab courses are, by their nature a dynamic educational environment.
 During critique periods; in the interaction of instructor and student on ongoing projects, and in free discussion of colleagues, the lab provides resources and learning opportunities that cannot be "made up" by other means.
+In short, your attendance is just as important as mine.
 Therefore:

 - Students are required to attend all class meetings, to arrive on time, and to stay for the duration of the class. - Students arriving seven minutes or more late to class will be marked tardy.
 Students arriving 20 minutes or more late will be marked absent.
 Three tardy marks equals one absence.
-Students who leave before the class is dismissed will be marked absent. - Students who accumulate two or more absences will receive a reduced or failing grade. - There are no excused absences.
+Students who leave before the class is dismissed will be marked absent. - Students who accumulate three or more absences will receive a reduced or failing grade. - There are no excused absences